POLS 101 INTRODUCTION TO POLITICAL SCIENCE

 Spring, 3 credit hours

 This course presents a comparative analysis of key political institutions, operations, leadership, policy-making process, and change.
 It evaluates political systems in selected countries, including democratic, socialist, authoritarian, and totalitarian states, and compares political processes and systems in the developing and developed world.

 Fall, 3 credit hours

-An examination of the principles and Processes of the American judicial system, constitutional issues Defining the relationship between law enforcement and civil rights and liberties will be discussed to acquaint the student with the Special problems of justice in a democratic society.
-Three hours lecture per week.
+An examination of the principles and Processes of the American judicial system, constitutional issues defining the relationship between law enforcement and civil rights and liberties will be discussed to acquaint the student with the special problems of justice in a democratic society.

 POLS 291-295, 391-395 OR 491-495 SPECIAL TOPICS IN POLITICAL SCIENCE